XHUJED-TDT

-XHUJED-TDT is a television station located in Durango, Durango.
+XHUJED-TDT is a television station located in Durango, Durango, Mexico.
 Broadcasting on digital channel 28, XHUJED is owned by the Universidad Juárez del Estado de Durango and is a sister to XHHD-FM 100.5.

 History

 The university received a permit for a television station on October 2, 2012; at the same time, Cofetel also gave it permission to move the university's AM radio station to FM.
 The university began transmitting through cable and over the internet, while the over-the-air TV station signed on March 21, 2014.

 In 2015, the IFT allowed XHUJED to move from Cerro de los Remedios to a new site northwest of the city.

 In March 2018, in order to facilitate the repacking of TV services out of the 600 MHz band (channels 38-51), XHUJED was assigned channel 28 for continued digital operations.

+XHUJED-TDT's concession lapsed in 2024.
+The station went off the air in June awaiting reauthorization under a new concession, which was awarded May 29, 2024, as XHCPGP-TDT and changed to XHUJED-TDT on August 30.

 Programming

 XHUJED programming includes a newscast covering university events, Noticias UJED, that airs three times daily, as well as other UJED, local and national cultural programming.